Geonovum/ogc-api-features-guideline/Examples.md

 ### General findings

-1. There has been discussions whether the predefined downloadlinks should be at collections or collections/collection level?
+1. There has been discussions whether the predefined download links should be at collections or collections/collection level?
 See also: https://github.com/INSPIRE-MIF/gp-ogc-api-features/issues/91.
 During the project of adjusting the tools we had the opinion that both should be possible.
 Afterwards, we found out that it should be at collections level since it is one of the [main principles](https://github.com/INSPIRE-MIF/gp-ogc-api-features/blob/master/spec/oapif-inspire-download.md#main-principles) in [PUB-2] to use one data set in one API.
 2. The protocol element in the metadata is based on a code list.
-A new protocol needs to be added to this list of [protocol values]https://inspire.ec.europa.eu/metadata-codelist/ProtocolValue:1).
+A new protocol needs to be added to this list of [protocol values](https://inspire.ec.europa.eu/metadata-codelist/ProtocolValue:1).
 As long as it is not there, the Dutch profile for metadata can be used with the value: "OGC:API features" https://geonovum.github.io/Metadata-ISO19119/#codelist-protocol.
 3. Another blocking issue before implementation of the OAPIF for INSPIRE is that descriptions of encodings other than GML are not yet available for most INSPIRE themes.
 4. Complex GML as input and output are difficult as long as tooling (server and client) expects simple encodings.